AdobeDocs/audience-manager.es-ES/help/using/overview/aam-gdpr/aam-gdpr-partners.md

 ## Actualización de la interfaz de usuario de Audience Manager: Integración de Yahoo/Oath/DataX {#ui-update}

 Además de las actualizaciones del marco de IAB mencionadas anteriormente, Yahoo/Oath/DataX ha agregado nuevos parámetros, **gdpr** y **gdpr_mode**, a sus API de taxonomía y audiencia.
 Sus parámetros informan a Yahoo/Oath/DataX de que tienen derechos para procesar un determinado segmento como procesador de datos o como controlador de datos.
-Como resultado, los clientes de Audience Manager que envían segmentos a un destino de Yahoo/Oath/DataX deben designar el parámetro apropiado (Procesador o Controlador), según su acuerdo con el juramento.
+As a result, Audience Manager customers sending segments to a Yahoo/Oath/DataX destination must designate the appropriate parameter (Processor or Controller), based on their agreement with Oath.

-Póngase en contacto con el consultor o con Client Care para establecer el parámetro correcto.
-Adobe no puede realizar esta actualización en nombre de un cliente a menos que recibamos una correspondencia por escrito en la que se solicite esta actualización.
-Comuníquese con el representante de Yahoo/Oath/DataX para comprender la definición completa de estos parámetros.
+Please reach out to your Consultant or Client Care to set the correct parameter.
+Adobe cannot make this update on behalf of a customer unless we receive written correspondence, requesting this update.
+Please reach out to your Yahoo/Oath/DataX representative to understand the full definition of these parameters.

-## Audience Manager Se Asocia Con Funciones De Dessegmentación {#aam-partners-with-unsegmentation}
+## Audience Manager Partners With Unsegmentation Capabilities {#aam-partners-with-unsegmentation}

-Con el fin de ayudar a nuestros clientes a automatizar las solicitudes de RGPD, Audience Manager notifica a nuestros socios de activación las solicitudes de eliminación de los sujetos de datos enviándoles información de dessegmentación (o eliminación de segmentos).
+In order to help our customers automate GDPR requests, Audience Manager notifies our activation partners about deletion requests from Data Subjects by sending them unsegment (or remove segment) information.

-Sin embargo, algunos de nuestros socios de activación:
+However, some of our activation partners:

-1. No se pueden admitir solicitudes de dessegmentación de Adobe y/o
+1. Cannot support unsegment requests from Adobe and/or
-1. No podemos recibir actualizaciones de nosotros más de una vez en 30 días.
+1. Are not able to receive updates from us more frequently than once in 30 days.

-En estos casos, no puede enviar solicitudes de eliminación a socios de activación de forma automatizada a través de Audience Manager.
-Descargue nuestra hoja [de Excel de](/help/using/overview/aam-gdpr/assets/AAM-Partners-July2019.xlsx) socio para ver qué socios de activación de Audience Manager admiten la dessegmentación.
+In those cases, you are not able to send delete requests to activation partners in an automated way through Audience Manager.
+Download our [Partner Excel sheet](/help/using/overview/aam-gdpr/assets/AAM-Partners-October2019.xlsx) to see which Audience Manager activation partners support unsegment.